ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/configure-analytics/analytics_basics.md

 [/filter]
 [filter formats="stories"]
-And you can measure how far into a story the user tapped, whether or not the user engaged with interactive elements, such as [`<amp-story-cta-layer>`](../../../../../documentation/components/reference/amp-story-cta-layer.md) and more.
+And you can measure how far into a story the user tapped, and if the user engaged with interactive elements.
 [/filter]

 [tip type="read-on"]